Authentication & Authorization Deep Dive

 User Model

-The User model includes fields required for authentication: email
+The User model includes fields required for authentication: email, password_hash, is_active, is_staff, last_login, created_at.

 Password Security